1231360-ISEP/lei-24-s2-1db-g021/docs/sprintA/us007/01.requirements-engineering/Readme.md

 **Input Data:**

 * Typed data:
-    * a reference
-    * a designation
+    * The vehicle
-    * an informal description
-    * a technical description
-    * an estimated duration
-    * an estimated cost
+    * The information about the check-up

 * Selected data:
-    * a task category
+  * The vehicle
+  * The information about the check-up

 **Output Data:**

-* List of existing task categories
+* List of registered vehicle check-up's
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)